Erik Kessels: Life and work

 In 2015 Kessels was shortlisted for the Deutsche Börse Photography Prize, for Unfinished Father, along with Trevor Paglen, Laura El-Tantawy, and Tobias Zielony.

 Kessels' exhibition Destroy My Face, as part of the BredaPhoto 2020 festival in the Netherlands, was met with widespread criticism on social media of misogyny, and was eventually removed by the venue, Pier15 Skatepark.
 The work, which Kessels describes as an "interactive work", consists of composite portraits created by an algorithm based on images on the internet of people who have undergone plastic and cosmetic surgery.
 The photos of women's faces were printed as sticker folie and affixed to the floor surface of the skatepark, where visitors could contribute to the destruction of the faces through the activity of skating over the prints.

 After the festival opened on 9 September 2020, an open letter to the festival and the skatepark, signed by artists, designers, photographers, and other creatives under the name We Are Not A Playground, described the work and its implementation as misogynistic.
 Within only a few days, as of 14 September 2020, the letter had collected more than 2000 signatures.

 KesselsKramer and KesselsKramer Publishing

 KesselsKramer is an independent, advertising agency established by Kessels and Johan Kramer in 1996.
 It is based in Amsterdam with offices in London and Los Angeles, and a staff of about fifty.

 KesselsKramer has been called "legendary and unorthodox".
 Its notable advertising campaigns have been "The Worst Hotel In The World" for Hans Brinker Budget Hotel in Amsterdam, and "I Amsterdam" for the city of Amsterdam.

 KesselsKramer Publishing is an Amsterdam-based publishing house.
 It produces books on photography, art, and some fiction.
-KesselsKramer only publishes works created in house by its own staff.
+KesselsKramer only publishes works created in house by its staff.